Merthyr Mawr Sand Dunes Walk

 The area is great for flora and fauna with wildflowers attracting lots of butterflies including grizzled skippers, dark green fritillaries and small blues.
 Repltiles seen on the Warren include adders, common lizards, grass snakes and slow worms.

 The Wales Coast Path runs across the eastern side of the reserve.
 You can pick up the long distance trail and follow it west to Newton Burrows and Portchcawl on our Porthcawl Coastal Walk.
 The walk runs to Ogmore where a visit to the 12th century Ogmore Castle is highly recommended.
-Just beyond Porthcawl you will find the Kenfig Nature Reserve.
+Just beyond Porthcawl you will find the Kenfig Nature Reserve near Port Talbot.
 The site includes more sand dunes and the Kenfig Pool, Glamorgan's largest lake.

 The trail also runs through Ogmore by Sea and Merthyr Mawr so you could use these nearby villages as alternative start points to the walk.